nasa-opera/nasa-opera.github.io/docs/products.md

 # Products

 Welcome to the **OPERA** products documentation page.
-This section provides detailed information about OPERA products and their associated releases.
+This section provides information about OPERA products and their associated releases, along with links to resources to explore OPERA's products.

 ### Definitions